 The BPM Virtual Academy was set up in response to the Coronavirus outbreak to give our existing pupils continuing access to instrumental tuition.
 Due to it’s popular demand, online instrumental lessons will continue to be available to pupils.
 Details of how to enrol will be uploaded on this page as soon as registration opens in September.

-Virtual Academy Music Lessons
+Virtual Academy lesson costs

-The NCIE Virtual Academy is an online music programme for disabled young people (age 11-25) and children in care (age 6-18) in Bristol.
+Flow Creative and Hope Creative Online offers an online music programme for disabled young people (age 11-25) and children in care (age 6-18) in Bristol.
 It has been set up in response to the Coronavirus outbreak to give our existing and new participants continuing access to music making opportunities.

 If you already attend Flow Creative or Hope Creative we will do our best to pair you with one of your regular tutors.
 If for any reason this is not possible, we will match you with an alternative tutor with similar skills and experience.
 All our tutors are qualified, highly experienced and DBS checked.

-NCIE Virtual Academy online lessons are tailored to meet the specific needs and interests of each young person, so we will arrange a phone call with you before matching you with a tutor.
+Our online lessons are tailored to meet the specific needs and interests of each young person, so we will arrange a phone call with you before matching you with a tutor.
 You do not need to choose a specific instrument, although you are welcome to do so if you wish to, and you are not required to have specific musical equipment at home.
 Lessons could be creative and exploratory, or focus on developing skills, or a combination!

 To find out about enrolment eligibility, or if you have any questions, please email bookings[ATSIGN]bristolplaysmusic.org

 Online lessons will never replace ‘in person’ lessons with regards to interaction.
 However, since running these online sessions we have found that many of the young people we have been working with have really progressed not just musically but also in confidence too.
 We can discuss with you how to make this format work for the needs of your child.